Alarming New Studies Link Elmiron® To Serious Eye Damage...

 Here is why...

-Recent research has linked popular interstitial cystitis (aka. painful bladder syndrome) drug, Elmiron®, with a unique form of progressive eye disease -- typically diagnosed by ophthalmologists as retinal maculopathy, retinal pigmentary endothelium injury (RPE), or age-related macular degeneration.
+Recent research has linked popular interstitial cystitis (aka. painful bladder syndrome) drug, Elmiron®, with a unique form of progressive eye disease -- typically diagnosed by ophthalmologists as retinal pigmentary maculopathy, pattern dystrophy, or age-related macular degeneration.

 Common symptoms for patients experiencing this Elmiron®-associated eye damage are: